One Hot Minute: Critical reception

-AllMusic's Stephen Thomas Erlewine said that "following up Blood Sugar Sex Magik proved to be a difficult task for the Red Hot Chili Peppers", and "Navarro's metallic guitar shredding should have added some weight to the Chili Peppers' punk-inflected heavy-guitar funk, but tends to make it plodding."
+AllMusic's Stephen Thomas Erlewine retrospectively said that "following up Blood Sugar Sex Magik proved to be a difficult task for the Red Hot Chili Peppers", and "Navarro's metallic guitar shredding should have added some weight to the Chili Peppers' punk-inflected heavy-guitar funk, but tends to make it plodding."
 Erlewine went on to add that "by emphasizing the metal, the funk is gradually phased out of the blend, as is melody."
 Robert Christgau gave the album a rating of "dud".

 "My Friends" was considered by Erlewine to be a blatant attempt to hold on to the mainstream audience gained by "Under the Bridge", and that in contrast, "the melodies are weak and the lyrics are even more feeble."
 The song also "tries to be a collective hug for all [of Kiedis's] troubled pals."
 Rolling Stone, on the other hand, said the song was "lovely", and incorporated a "vaguely folky chorus, and sports the same sad wishfulness of 'Under the Bridge' and 'Breaking the Girl'."
 The article went on to praise "Warped" claiming it "mixes harrowing lyrics with a multi-toned, layered intro and a whirling dervish of noises and big-rock rhythms surfing through and over big, funky hooks.
 It's like, well, a drug rush."
 Rolling Stone went on to say that the title track was "funky and fun.
 It's about love and sex.
 What the hell.
 Some things don't have to change."
 Entertainment Weekly said "some of these songs last a little too long and could have benefited from a trimming", though they credited Kiedis for sounding "nearly spiritual" on "Falling into Grace".